I’ve always wanted to try a simple clay activity with my preschoolers!

 What do we do with clay?

-Clay has so many benefits for young children and may also be an overlooked art supply for kids.
-The truth is, it has lots of benefits and available online!
+Clay has many benefits for young children and may also be an overlooked art supply for kids.
+The truth is, it has lots of benefits, just like many of the preschool activities we have here at Days with Grey.

 Clay is a great way to: